Table of Contents

 Section 4: Terms of Office

-- The term of office for all Officers and Advisory Board members shall be two (2) years and shall start on the last day of the Democratic State Convention in June and shall end two years later on the last day of the following Democratic State Convention in June.
+The term of office for all Officers, Advisory Board members, and Committee members shall be two (2) years and shall start on the last day of the TXPC Annual Caucus or the next quarterly General Member Meeting, whichever comes first, and shall end two years later on the last day of the TXPC Annual Caucus or the next quarterly General Member Meeting, whichever comes first.

-- The President shall serve as the executive head of TXPC and shall preside at all meetings of the Executive Committee and be the sole spokesperson for the TXPC.
-The president shall be eligible for a second consecutive term but not a third consecutive term in that position.
+The Chair shall serve as the executive head of TXPC and shall preside at all meetings of the Executive Committee and be the sole spokesperson for the TXPC.
+The Chair shall be eligible for a second consecutive term but not a third consecutive term in that position.

-- In the absence of the President, the Vice President shall perform all the duties of the President, and when so acting, shall have the power of the President.
-The Vice President shall be elected for a two-year term.
-The Vice President shall not serve more than two (2) consecutive terms in that position.
+In the absence of the Chair, the Vice Chair shall perform all the duties of the Chair, and when so acting, shall have the power of the Chair.
+The Vice Chair shall be elected for a two-year term.
+The Vice Chair shall not serve more than two (2) consecutive terms in that position.

 Section 7: Treasurer